reiinakano/neural-painters/README.md

 ## Notebooks

+### NOTE: THERE ARE NEWER AND MORE READABLE NOTEBOOKS + A LIBRARY AVAILABLE AT https://github.com/reiinakano/neural-painters-pytorch

 There are runnable notebooks for the paper in the [`notebooks/`](https://github.com/reiinakano/neural-painters/tree/master/notebooks) folder.

 To completely reproduce the paper from scratch, there is technically a logical order in which to run these notebooks.